botanio/sdk/README.md

  * Get an API key at the settings tab and save it.
 You will use it as a token for Botan API calls.

 ## SDK usage
-We have libraries for the following programming languages:
+We have libraries for the following languages:

  * JavaScript
  * Python
  * Ruby